-called for more encouragement from sc for pupils to join a cadet force to e them to develop personal qualities su self-motivation, self-discip resourcefulness and tenacity.
-And if TS Duke's cadets are anything to go by, called for more encouragement from scl for pupils to join a cadet force to enable the develop personal qualities such as motivation, self-discipline, resourcefulness tenacity.
-And if TS Iron Duke's cadets anything to go by these well-rour
+We use a lot more pictures now than we used to.
+Digital technology makes this called for more encouragement from so for pupils to join a cadet force to exthem to develop personal qualities suself-motivation, self-discipresourcefulness and tenacity.
+And if TS Duke's cadets are anything to go by, called for more encouragement from sc for pupils to join a cadet force to enable the develop personal qualities such as motivation, self-discipline, resourcefulness tenacity.
+And if TS Iron Duke's cadets anything to go by these well-rou affordable and the pictures contribute a lot to the appearance of the Newsletter.
+Each image has to be checked for quality, and also for technical things like the colour profile used in the file.
+Some images run right up to the edge of the paper: this is called 'full bleed' and to make it work I have to make sure that the image continues for a few millimetres outside the finished page area.
+Most commercial printing uses over-sized paper and the edges are trimmed off after the magazine has been stapled together, so we don't actually have ink bleeding off into the works of the machine!